 Again, if you come to hear Paul play or have him out somewhere, you’ll have a chance to hear some of this material before anybody else.

 To give you an idea of Paul’s music, we’re going to post some downloadable music here.
-The following tunes were all issued about ten years ago on an independent CD that you can still get from Amazon.
+The following tunes were all issued about fifteen years ago on an independent CD that you can still get from Amazon.
 In the meantime, this is a good way to let folks who haven’t heard him figure out what he’s spent the last 42 years or so doing as an avocation.

 - At the Heart of my Heart was the Music – a musical explanation of how the life of a banjo-playing boy from the ’60s was influenced by his life, and how, eventually his life influenced his music.
 If you want Paul’s “bio” in a nutshell, here it is.